 The application process will be completed in two stages: a) an assessment of the file submitted and b) an oral interview

 - An application for entry, addressed to the Saint Maxim the Greek Institute

 - A photocopy of the applicant’s identity card or passport

 - Proof of doctoral degree or registration in a doctoral programme

 - Degree in theological studies

-- Proof of competency in Ancient and Modern Greek
+- Proof of competency in Ancient Greek, Modern Greek, English

 - Letter of recommendation from the spiritual father of the scholarship applicant

 - References from two university professors